NHRA DRAG RACING 411

 Red Light: When a race car leaves the starting line too soon — before the green light, or "go" signal — it activates the red light on the Christmas Tree and the driver has automatically lost the race.

 Top Fuel Dragsters: The fastest-accelerating vehicles in the world, these are the most recognizable of all drag race cars.
-The 25-foot-long landlocked missiles can cover the quarter-mile in 4.4 seconds at speeds faster than 335 mph.
+The 25-foot-long landlocked missiles can cover the 1,000-foot course in less than 3.7 seconds seconds at speeds faster than 330 mph.
 The engine of choice is an aluminum version of the famous Chrysler Hemi.
-The supercharged, fuel-injected nitromethane-burning engines produce an estimated 7,000 horsepower.
+The supercharged, fuel-injected nitromethane-burning engines produce an estimated 10,000 horsepower.

 Did you know …

-… that one cylinder of the eight cylinders of a Top Fuel dragster or a Funny Car produces 750 horsepower, equaling the entire horsepower output of a NASCAR engine?
+… that one cylinder of the eight cylinders of a Top Fuel dragster or a Funny Car produces 1.250 horsepower, equaling more than the entire horsepower output of a NASCAR engine?

 … that the gasoline-powered engines of NHRA Pro Stock cars produce about 1,200 horsepower, about eight times that of the average street car?